flutterwtf/mcp_flutter/llm_install.md

   - Check AI tool's MCP server configuration for correct command and arguments.
 - **MCP Server Not Found**:
   - Double-check that `[CLONED_MCP_FLUTTER_PATH]/mcp_server_dart/build/flutter_inspector_mcp` is the correct and absolute path to the built server executable.
-  - Ensure `make install-dart` in Step 3 completed successfully and created the `build` directory.
+  - Ensure `make install` in Step 3 completed successfully and created the `build` directory.
 - **Permission Errors**:
   - Check file permissions for `[CLONED_MCP_FLUTTER_PATH]` and its subdirectories.
   - Ensure the `flutter_inspector_mcp` executable has execute permissions.